-How many green beans are OK?
+How many green beans can a guinea pig eat?

 Green beans should not form a whole meal.
 Offer 1 or 2 beans with other food a couple of times a week.
 Make sure any other vegetables offered at the same time don’t have high phosphorus to calcium content.

-Cooked, raw or frozen green beans?
+Do guinea pigs eat cooked, raw or frozen green beans?

 Only give your guinea pig fresh raw green beans to nibble on.
 Ideally choose an organic variety to ensure their are no nasty pesticide residues present.

 It’s very easy to grow your own – that way you know they are really safe.
 You can find out how to do this later in this article.